wenbobao/PPiOS-Rename/README.md

 1. Create a workspace to simplify interactions with the library.
 2. Create an app that uses the static library.
-3. Use the app for the analysis portion of PPiOS-Rename.
+3. Use the app for the analysis portion of *PPiOS-Rename*.
 4. Use the analysis to apply renaming to the static library's sources.
 5. Build the static library.